Hijack the Seas: Tsunami

 I realized it might be one of the only things left from his homeworld.

 “Yes, his father made sure of it,” Bodil was saying.
-“He married a woman with the two powers he lacked.
-But that was after the gods were gone, and it was done to help them return.
-Although, the prince would likely have been killed thereafter by them had he not escaped with us.”
+“He married a woman with the powers he lacked.
+But that was after the gods were gone, and the rules relaxed, and was done to help them return.
+Although, they would have likely killed the prince eventually had he not escaped with us.”

 The latter was said casually, almost as an aside, but it seemed to put Æsubrand off his meal.
 Or maybe that was the tiny, dangling feet of his treat hanging off the stick.
 They would have done it for me.